Jonathan-Gander/Jonathan-Gander/README.md

 - 🧑🏻‍💻 I work in my own company, [EDSI-Tech Sàrl](https://edsi-tech.com), as IT Business Analyst and software engineer.
 - 🎒 I also teach computer science and project management at [ETML](https://www.etml.ch/) and [ETML-ES](https://www.etml-es.ch/).
-- 🏕 Hiking in Switzerland mountains.
+- 🏕 I like hiking in Switzerland mountains.
 - ⚡️ Fun fact: I spend more time on developing GPX viewer than actually hiking. 😆
 - 💬 Ask me about your project ideas, I can probably help you find technical solution.

-As most of my apps are made for my company or for private use, you won't find a lot of public repos.
-But I still publish open source example projects or libraries you can use on your own apps.
+🤫 As most of my apps are made for my company or for private use, you won't find a lot of public repos or activities.
+But I still publish open source projects or libraries you can use on your own apps.

 If you need to contact me, you can access my [contact page](https://contact.gander.family?locale=en).